andyborrell/pygamezero_bird/docs/source/part4.rst

 https://pygame-zero.readthedocs.io/en/stable/

-Ask a mentor to talk about how to make your idea could work.
+If you want to add something to the game then talk to a mentor about how you might do it.
 Here's a few things you might want to try:

 - Make the bird stay still until the first flap